Table of Contents

-If this looks complicated and just wants a simple form, you can also check Hello Bar and Sumo.
+If this looks complicated and just wants a simple form, you can check Hello Bar and Sumo.

 2.3 Hello Bar

 Hello, Bar is a WordPress plugin that you can use to add a notification bar at the top of your WordPress blog and some other popups to help you engage with your visitors.
 These notification bars help boost conversion, drive traffic to a particular page, or increase affiliate sales.

 Hello, Bar is a decent lead generation tool, and they offer a free plan.
 Setting it up is very easy.

 - Type your domain name in the homepage text box to create an account.

 - After creating an account, you can choose from the different types of Hello Bar.
 If you’re using it to collect emails, you’ll want to choose to show an announcement or collect Email.

 - Then fill in the information for the bar, like color and message.

-- Use the Next button to continue through the 5 main steps or click the left menu tabs.
+- Use the Next button to continue through the five main steps or click the left menu tabs.